shawalli/flask-sqlalchemy-pgevents/README.rst

-Flask-SQLAlchemy-pgevents
+Flask-SQLAlchemy-PGEvents
 =========================

-Flask-SQLAlchemy-pgevents provides PostGreSQL eventing for Flask.
+Flask-SQLAlchemy-PGEvents provides PostGreSQL eventing for Flask.
 It handles setting up the underlying database, registering triggers, and polling for events.